The Isle of Barra

 Less than an hour later, I congratulated myself on two outstanding choices – the scallop pakora, followed by a cod & monkfish, tuna based masala.

 The meal was so good, we put down our cutlery and immediately rebooked for the following evening.
+We did exactly the same on our next trip too.
 Enough said.

-I needn’t have bothered with an alarm on my first morning in Barra – the force of the rain against my garden cabin was like nature’s equivalent to a brass band.
+There were mornings when an alarm clock wasn’t necessary: the force of the rain against the window was like nature’s equivalent to a brass band.
 It wasn’t to last however…

-By the time we had washed our breakfast dishes in the hostel kitchen, lazer beams of sunlight burst through the sky over Castlebay, triumphantly defeating the cluster of rainclouds and clearing the way for a day of exploration.
+Usually by the time we had washed our breakfast dishes in the hostel kitchen, lazer beams of sunlight had begun to burst through the sky over Castlebay, triumphantly defeating the cluster of rainclouds and clearing the way for a day of exploration.